• Skip to Content

 • on Council's website DA Tracker.

-Applications are normally open for submissions for 15 days.
+Applications are normally open for submissions for 7, 14 or 28 days.
 Longer submission periods exist for certain development types such as some Integrated and Designated Development.
 The exact time frame will be noted on any letter, notice or sign in regard to the notification of an application.

 Documents lodged with the application can be viewed, subject to privacy requirements on Council's DA tracker on the website or on a computer at Council’s Administration Building - 62-64 Menangle Street, Picton - during business hours 8:30am – 5:00pm (Public Holidays excepted).